 The C3 was first unleashed in 2002 and, during its lifetime, it received several new body configurations, including a convertible flavor, codenamed Pluriel

-, and a mini MPV, known as Picasso
+, known as Picasso

 and rolled out at the 2008 Paris Motor Show.
 The design of the car was made by Donato Coco and Jean-Pierre Ploué, who also worked for the first Renault Twingo